leondongbt/2022-Phase-1/README.md

 - This is useful, because it will allow you to fill in the checklists on this page!

 * [ ] This is an empty checklist item
-  - [x] This is a completed checklist item! you can complete checklist items by opening up this README file in edit mode, and putting an **X** character between the open square brackets.
+  - [x] This is a completed checklist item!
-  - [X] Completed GitHub Workshop